Last updated: 02.10. 2020 @ 21:03

 Only the chief veterinarian shall issue statements to the press/media concerning cases of dog death or animal welfare.
 A press release will be issued.
 It is important for the race that such issues are public.

-All dogs who will participate, or undergo a prerace vet-check with the object to participate in Femundløpet shall have a current kennel cough vaccination.
+All dogs who will participate, also spare dogs, must have a current kennel cough vaccination.
 The validation of the vaccine is according to the manufacturer’s guidelines for the product and eventual medical guidelines of the country where the vaccine is administered.

 A veterinary booklet is distributed to all participants at registration and is to be transported in the sled during the whole race.
 A “dropped dog” booklet is distributed to all mushers at registration and is to be transported in the handler vehicle/with the dropped dogs during the whole race.
 The veterinary booklet must be certified by a veterinarian at every mandatory checkpoint and the musher is himself responsible that this be done.
 Failing to do so can result in disqualification from the race.
 After the race, or in the event of “scratching”, the veterinary and ”dropped dog” booklets are to be handed back to the secretariat.